shumarkq/CMAQ/POST/AMET_eval/README.md

  USER_NAME                 User name, e.g. "myuserid" , or can be set to `whoami` EMAIL_ADDR                User email address, e.g. "user.name@epa.gov"
 ```
+This section sets up meta data information that will be loaded into the AMET database along with the model/obs data produced from running sitecmp and sitecmp_dailyo3.
+This meta data will appear in the [AMET web interface](http://newton.rtpnc.epa.gov/wyat/AMET_AMAD/querygen_aq.php) for users who have access to the RTP campus Intranet.

 ### Section 7: Evaluation plotting configuration options
 ```
  AMETRINPUT                Set the location of the configuration file for the batch plotting.
  AMET_PTYPE                Plot type.
 Options are "pdf","png","both"
  EVAL_BY_MONTH             T/F Flag.
-When set to T (default) evalatuion plots will be organized
+When set to T (default) evaluation plots will be organized
                            into monthly summaries.
  AMET_PROJECT2             Specify a second simulation (already post-processed) to compare to using
                            model-to-model evaluation plots, e.g. "CMAQv52_Benchmark_Test"
  OUTDIR2                   Specify the location of the sitecmp files from the second simulation
 ```
 *Notes*
 * An example configuration file for ${AMETINPUT} can be found on atmos: /work/MOD3EVAL/cmaq_exp/post_scripts/config_CMAQ_eval_AMET.R
+  The options set in the configuration file are applied to all batch run scripts.
-* When EVAL_BY_MONTH is set to F evalution plots will be based on all available data between START_DATE_H and END_DATE_H.
+* When EVAL_BY_MONTH is set to F evaluation plots will be based on all available data between START_DATE_H and END_DATE_H.
 This option is only available when AMET_DB is set to T in Section 1.
 * Model-to-model evaluation plots, controlled through setting AMET_PROJECT2 and OUTDIR2, are currently supported in a limited fashion.
 If the user is not using the AMET database (e.g. AMET_DB set to F in Section 1), OUTDIR2 must be set to specify the location of the site compare files for the second simulation.
 These sitecmp files should be labeled with the character string specified in the AMET_PROJECT2 environment variable.

 ### Section 8: Execution of all post-processing steps